 Granted, some of these are biggies that you may need help with.
 For example, ‘being able to say no’ may open a whole conversation about how you see yourself.
 But oh so worth looking at – not least because these kinds of roots of difficulty often hold us back in various ways, some of which we may not even be aware of.

-I find it unnatural to draw lines between anxiety, depression, roots, symptoms, etc. From nearly a decade of working with clients, I see that working with the whole person, rather than trying to compartmentalise difficulties unnaturally, is beneficial.
+I find it unnatural to draw lines between anxiety, depression, roots, symptoms, etc. From nearly a decade of working with clients, I see that working with the whole person, rather than trying to compartmentalise difficulties, is beneficial.
 People are not linear, so neither is the therapy I offer.

-I hasten to add that sometimes it’s necessary to prioritise symptoms – and I think what our (great in my opinion) NHS service provides often does just that.
+I hasten to add that sometimes it’s necessary to prioritise symptoms – and I think what the NHS provides often does just that.
 However, this is only part of the work with anxiety, depression, and indeed mental health problems in general.

 If your mental health is difficult to manage alone at the moment, symptoms or biggies or otherwise, I hope that you will seek help.
 The British Association for Counselling and Psychotherapy is a good place to start: www.bacp.co.uk .
 And I am contactable via the ‘contact tab’ or on 07802510491.